 At Merritt's church, Morris ministered to a packed congregation who sent him to Taylor University in Fort Wayne, Indiana where he could be trained to minister to his own people.
 Three days later he boarded a train for Fort Wayne.
 Nearly 10,000 conversions took place between then and the time Merritt retired from the pastorate—many might not have occurred apart from the influence of the young African who was so deeply committed to Christ and the work of the Holy Spirit.

 Henry O'Neil: The First Fruit of Morris' Ministry

-He came from Africa, was baptized with an American name, traveled to the States in search of education and eventually found himself at Taylor University.
-Although this may sound like the story of Samuel Morris, it is actually the tale of Henry O'Neil, a young Liberian who has been referred to as the "first fruit" of Morris' ministry.
+Henry O’Neil was born in Africa, baptized with an American name, traveled to the States in search of education and eventually found himself at Taylor University.
 Henry O'Neil wrote Samuel Morris a letter on April 18th, 1893.

 In the biography Samuel Morris (Prince Kaboo), Thaddeus Reade details the story of how Samuel Morris' friend, Henry O'Neil, came to America.
 Sammy wanted to quit school to work to bring Henry to America.
 The same evening of this conversation, Reade wrote a letter to Mrs. Drake, who with her noble husband had been missionaries in Africa until her husband passed, to see if anything could be done.
 The next morning Sammy came into Reade’s office and said, “Mr. Reade, I very happy this morning.
 Father tell me Henry shall come.”